BikeRadar's buyer's guide to mountain bike groupsets is here to tell you everything you need to know about your bicycle's components.

 Shimano Deore XT M8100

 Shimano Deore XT sits one rung below the professional-grade XTR group.
-This 12-speed group has nearly all the top-end design features as XTR and offers all the performance most riders will ever need, but with a slight weight penalty.
+This 12-speed group has nearly all the top-end design features of XTR and offers all the performance most riders will ever need, but with a slight weight penalty.

 XT is available with either single or double cranksets.
-Deore XT is available with a wide range 10-45 and 10-51t cassette for 1x and 2x drivetrains.
+Deore XT is available with a wide-range 10-45 and 10-51t cassette for 1x and 2x drivetrains.

 Shimano XTR M9050

-Like the M8050 XT series groupset, Shimano's headline electronically-shifting XTR Di2 M9050 is only 11-speed compatible and shared most of its components with the top-tier M9000 groupset when it was available.
+Like the M8050 XT series groupset, Shimano's headline electronically shifting XTR Di2 M9050 is only 11-speed compatible and shared most of its components with the top-tier M9000 groupset when it was available.
 Now that XTR's M9100 is 12-speed, a full-house 11-speed XTR groupset is trickier to find.

 Shimano XTR M9100